About the course fees

 My suggestion is to look at the course schedule and make sure a project with that schedule and scope will meet your client's needs.

-About the PNI Practicum I course
+Questions about the PNI Practicum I course

-I would like to take this course, but I don't think I can find any project participants.
+I don't think I can find any project participants.
 What do you suggest?

 Ask around among your family, friends, neighbors, and colleagues.